Tri posleratna druga

 Tri posleratna druga (trans.
 Three Post-war Friends) is the sixth studio album released by Serbian and former Yugoslav singer-songwriter Đorđe Balašević.
+The album is a paraphrase and the author's dedication to Remarque, the author of the book Three Comrades.

 Tri posleratna druga is the first of Balašević's studio album that featured guitarist Elvis Stanić and drummer Tonči Grabušić from Rijeka.
 The album is perhaps most memorable for the humorous rap-oriented song "Sugar Rap", the song "Još jedna pesma o maloj garavoj", the folk rock songs "Devojka sa čardaš nogama" and "Ćaletova pesma" and the ballads "D-moll", "Kad odem" and "Saputnik".

 On album release day, JRT aired music videos for this album.
-Videos were filmed in Serbian national theatere (tracks number 2 and 5), by Danube in Novi Sad…
+Videos were filmed in Serbian national theatere (tracks number 2 and 5), by Danube in Novi Sad.

+Background

+The album was recorded during 1989.
+With this album, he made amends for the debacle of his previous album.

+In January 1989, he held a traditional concert in the Sava Center and the recording was released on 2 VHS cassettes by Jugoton.

 Track listing

 All the songs were written by Đorđe Balašević.